 Ledger was founded in 2015 in France.
 The company has since gained substantial traction in the Bitcoin and cryptocurrency sphere and has grown to be a worthy competitor to SatoshiLabs (the creators of TREZOR).
-TREZOR on the other hand has been in the market since 2014.
+TREZOR, on the other hand, has been on the market since 2014.

 Both Ledger and TREZOR use open source code for their apps, and both have demonstrated excellent customer support and stability in the past few years.
 Even though TREZOR is the more mature and respected company, it’s hard to say the Ledger falls behind.

 The Ledger Nano S sells for €58 (about $65) while the TREZOR sells for $99.
 This makes the Nano S a more attractive bargain since their features are almost identical.
 One can argue that the TREZOR can also act as a password manager but I’m not sure how useful this feature is at the moment.

 So who’s the winner?